awebBook a demo Get started

 aw id namespace <domain> # inspect addresses under a namespace

-For *.aweb.ai addresses, identity creation is handled by aw init or the hosted bootstrap flow — no separate aw id create step needed.
+For *.aweb.ai addresses, terminal identity creation is handled by aw init or team API-key CLI bootstrap, while browser/MCP identities are created by the hosted custodial dashboard/OAuth flow — no separate aw id create step needed.

 Custody